Dominic Oduro: Columbus Crew

 Oduro was traded to Columbus Crew on 1 February 2013 in exchange for Dilly Duka.
 He featured for the club for two seasons from 2013 to 2014, playing 43 matches and scoring 13 goals in all competitions.

 Toronto FC

 Oduro was traded to Toronto FC on 6 June 2014 for winger Alvaro Rey.

 Montreal Impact

 He was traded to Montreal Impact on 27 January 2015 for allocation money.
 He played from 2015 to 2018, playing 108 matches and scoring 18 goals in all competitions.

 San Jose Earthquakes

 Oduro was traded to San Jose Earthquakes on 8 August 2018 for Quincy Amarikwa.

 Charlotte Independence

 On 15 February 2019, Oduro signed with Charlotte Independence of the USL Championship.
 He was released by Charlotte at the end of the 2019 season.

 International career

 On 26 February 2012, Oduro was called up to the Ghana squad to face Chile.
 Oduro made his Ghana debut against Chile on 29 February 2012 at PPL Park in Chester, Pennsylvania.

+Coaching

+Oduro began coaching the Charlotte FC U14 team in 2022.
+In 2023, he was named coach of Charlotte FC's semi-pro United Premier Soccer League side.